RoyRin/arxiv_connections/README.md

 # Intro
-Arxiv-traverser is a python pkg + CLI to find academics based on closeness through arxiv co-authorings.
+Arxiv-traverser is a python pkg + CLI to find academics related to other academics based on closeness through arxiv co-authorings.

 ## High-level Goals: